 Impulsivity: Also known as response inhibition.
 It is one's ability to "put on the brakes".
 An important piece of self-mastery which enables you to delay gratification, curb your anger, resist distraction and evaluate a situation before acting.
 Impulsivity is what gives ADDers their fun factor, often to the point of being a thrill seeker.

 Emotional Regulations: The ability to manage emotions in order to achieve goals and complete tasks.
 Difficulty controlling your emotions can sometimes result in spurts of anger, low threshold for frustration, high anxiety, extreme sensitivity, defensiveness and emotional flooding.
-Fortunately, the anger often recedes as quickly as it occurs.
+This can often impact the relationships that you care most about.

 Sustained attention: The ability to focus in spite of distractibility, fatigue, or boredom.
 It can be very difficult to ignore the myriad of thoughts that dominate your brain, unnecessary noise, and environmental distractions.
 It's also very difficult to regain focus after being interrupted.
 However, you can usually focus forever on things that you are passionate about.
-For ADHDers, interest is what dictates sustained attention.
+Interest is what typically dictates sustained attention.

 Task Initiation: The ability to begin projects or tasks without undue procrastination.
 Because of weak organization skills, it is often very hard to "get started".
 This is tightly linked to the ability or inability to plan and prioritize.
 You may know someone at work that has the best of intentions but is challenged in knowing how and where to begin.